AsheraCordova/RecycleView/README.md

 headerDisabled        | When true, header is hidden. footerDisabled        | When true, footer is hidden. layout                | Layout xml file.
-See section Configuring Recycler View.
+See section Configuring Recycler View. filter				  | Method to filter the data presented in recycler view. filterDelay 	 	  | Delay before which filter will not be triggered.
+Default is 100ms. filterId 	 	 	  | The id of the filter.
+Custom filters can be created by using FilterFatory.register(LowerCasePrefixFilter.class.getName(), new LowerCasePrefixFilter()); filterItemPath 	 	  |	Mandatory for filter to work.
+The path on the model object on which filter will be applied to the items. filterSectionPath     | Applicable only for groupie adapters.
+The path on the model object on which filter will be applied to section header items. filterQueryGetPath 	  |	Applicable only for groupie adapters.
+Groupie adapter can have child recycler views.
+The query of the filter will be passed to the child recycler views using filterQueryGetPath and filterQuerySetPath. filterQueryStorePath  |	Applicable only for groupie adapters.
+Groupie adapter can have child recycler views.
+The query of the filter will be passed to the child recycler views using filterQueryGetPath and filterQuerySetPath.

 ## Configuring Recycler View
 The Recycler View in android requires an adpater being configured with view holder pattern being core of its implementation.
 Ashera provides a generic implementation of the view holder pattern.
 Hence recycler view can be written by configuring a few attributes.